ZosoV/msc_semester2/nlp/007_3_self_attention.md

 Self-attention is a way to compute representations of a word at a given layer by integrating information from words at the previous layer (it is the context).

-- Core Intuition: Comparing an item of interest to a collection of other items in a way that reveals their relevance in the current context
+- Core Intuition: Comparing an item of interest to a collection of other items in a way that reveals their relevance in the current context.
+- It applies the same approach as attention in encoder-decoder, but **on itself**.

 In contrast to **dot-product attention**, self-attention includes three different roles based on learned parameters.
 1. **query** is the current focus of attention (the current analyzed word/token)